Robert4063/OpenPulse/README.md

 OpenPulse is a comprehensive open source community health assessment platform that provides multi-dimensional visualization and intelligent analysis to deeply explore the pulse and vitality of communities.
 The system integrates with OpenDigger data and leverages AI-powered multi-agent collaboration for real-time analysis.

 **Core Capabilities:**
-- **Community Panorama** — Multi-dimensional health metrics with cyber-style collaboration visualization
+- **Community Panorama** — Multi-dimensional health metrics with 3D collaboration visualization
 - **Lifecycle Analysis** — Historical retrospection + trend prediction with OpenDigger data integration
-- **Intelligent Collaboration** — MaxKB multi-agent real-time analysis and proactive governance
+- **Intelligent Collaboration** — MaxKB agent real-time analysis and proactive governance

 ## Features